roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   She walked out in silence with the young woman.
 They climbed into a bright shiny car.
 She was desperate enough to leave the bags and jump out at the next light on red.
 The girls chatter went unheard, as the city blocks sped by.
 She would have to find the money somehow, to pay back this man.
 At least she could keep the shameful event secret.

   She could explain it all to her cyber master.
 He might pay the bail and fine, she hoped.
 He always said he would look after her, if she needed him.
 Could she ever face him, after all that she had confided to him?
 She had lied about some important things too.
 She wasn't the person he thought she was.
 He had told her it didn't matter, as he cared for the inner person she presented.
-Report_Story #3